 The interest and desire to help others can be traced back to our nation's history, Scott said.

 "In many ways the story of America is the story of volunteers," he said.
 "It's part of who we are as Americans."

 Faith and volunteering

-Spencer recalled a bishop from The Church of Jesus Christ of Latter-day Saints who came to Florida in 2004 and showed her firsthand the powerful combination of faith and volunteering.
+Spencer recalled when a bishop from The Church of Jesus Christ of Latter-day Saints came to Florida in 2004 and showed her firsthand the powerful combination of faith and volunteering.
 After Florida's fourth Hurricane in 44 days, she was asked by the Mormon bishop how he could help relief efforts.

 "I told him we really need some more nonperishable items and food," Spencer said.
 "Overnight several tractor trailers filled with nonperishable canned food items arrived in our state.
 I'll never forget that."